-Document Your Treatment Preferences
+Document and Record Your Treatment Preferences

 If a seriously ill patient lapses into a coma from which he'll never recover, an advance directive would express his wishes for continuing or ending treatment when he can no longer speak for himself.

-Communicate Your Wishes for Life-sustaining Treatment
+Communicate Your Wishes for Life-Sustaining Treatment

-Advance directives allow individuals to communicate their end-of-life care wishes not only to their doctors but also to family and friends.
+Advance directives allow you to communicate your end-of-life care wishes not only to doctors but also to family and friends.
 These documents spare loved ones the stress of making difficult medical care decisions at an emotional time.
-They also prevent any confusion about what the individual’s wishes are regarding life-sustaining treatment.
+They also prevent any confusion about what your wishes are regarding life-sustaining treatment.

 Who Needs an Advance Directive?

 Some people wait until they are seriously or terminally ill to prepare an advance directive.
 However, anyone may be the victim of unexpected illness, accident, or serious injury.
-Creating an advance directive while you're healthy is the best way to document your preferences for medical care if you suddenly become incapacitated.
+Creating an advance directive while you're healthy is the best way to record and document your preferences for medical care if you suddenly become incapacitated.

 Types of Advance Directives in Ohio

 There are four different types of legal documents within the general term advance directive:

 After Completing a Form